-What is the difference between a weighted GPA and an unweighted GPA?
+What is the difference between weighted GPA and unweighted GPA?
 And how do you use a weighted GPA improve your college application?

 Grades are not the only thing a college considers when they look at your application.
 But they are part of the equation.
 We’ll break it down for you.